manifoldfinance/security/README.md

 ## Official Channels

-Any vulnerability deemed to be in-scope, according to this policy, should be reported directly to this program through the Federacy platform.
+Any vulnerability deemed to be in-scope, according to this policy, should be reported directly to this program through the Encrypted Communciations Methods listed above.
 All communications between the researcher and program team regarding any reported vulnerability should be confined to the comments section of the corresponding report.